Albertas159/Full-Stack-Employee-Website/README.md

 # Full-Stack-Employee-Website
-A dummy Employee Website using Python Django and React JS
+A fake Employee Website using Python Django and React JS

 --------------------------------------